toha87/EWU-CSCD371-2018-Fall/Assignment4/GradingNotes.md

 ### 5. Shoud I specify the message when instantiating a `ArgumentNullException`?

 You should always identify the parameter name for which the exception is being thrown and you should do so using the `nameof` operator.
+For property setters, use `nameof(value)`.
 However, there is generally no reason to also provide a message unless the message is adding value above and beyond the default message for an `ArgumentNullException`.
 The general message, given a parameter name of data, is: "Value cannot be null.
 Parameter name: data"

 ### 6. When using pattern matching with a polymorphism (i.e. `UniversityCourse` derives from `Event` and either or both have a `GetSummaryInformation()` method) should I have _case_ statments for both types (i.e  `UniversityCourse` and `Event`).